VideosWorks/imgui-ffmpeg-opengl/README.md

 **Analysis workshop** :
 - [x] **Video Incrustation** : one can insert a video incrustation containing a simple text (fully customizable) in the current image (reading or recording).
 - [x] The colors of the text, its background, the (.ttf) font size, the incrustation position and so on are fully customizable.
+- [x] Type text annotations : the fontsize, the font color can be modified **in direct live**.
+- [x] One can **pause the video while recording**, test the annotation parameters, and then unpause the video recordinge.
+- [x] Annotation duration : can be undefined, or limited in time (the user can choose a value from 3s to 30s currently)
+- [x] Rectangle : one can draw a rectangle (filled or empty), choose the filled and/or outline color(s).
+- [x] Annotations can be recorded inside the video (images only for the moment, sound multiplexing in progress)
 - [x] mkv can now be open (Linux and Windows).
 - [x] detection and display of all available and recordable audio sources (e.g. webcam)
 - [x] one can select the recordable audio source to associate to the frames currently displayed.